uncatcrea/wp-appkit/wp-appkit/readme.txt

 **No.** You can use PhoneGap Build, an easy to use Adobe’s cloud compilation service or the classic Cordova CLI.

-= Do you release applications in app stores for me?=
+= Do you release applications in app stores for me? =

-**No.** This is something you’ll have to do when your application is ready and compiled.
+**No.** This is something you’ll have to do by yourself when your application is ready and compiled.

 == Screenshots ==